sriramalways/myFirstGitHub/README.md

 # myFirstGitHub
-This is for reading purpose.
+This is for learning purpose.